Belden Fill Ratio Calculator

 Belden Fill Ratio Formulas & Derivations

-• Round cable area: Ac = π × (OD ÷ 2)², where OD is the cable outside diameter.
+• Single cable area: Acable = π × (OD ÷ 2)², where OD is the cable outer diameter in inches.

 How the Belden Fill Ratio Method Works

-• Capture each cable’s OD or major/minor axes.
-If unknown, use catalog data from Belden or the chosen brand.
+• Capture the cable’s nominal outer diameter (OD).
+Use catalog data from Belden or your chosen brand.

-• Compute the pathway area and multiply by the allowed fraction (L) to get a target capacity.
+• Compute the conduit area and multiply by the design fill limit (as a fraction) to get the allowed area.

-When results are close to the limit, add installation margin.
-Field variability, jacket tolerances, and pull conditions can increase effective area.
+When the fill percentage is close to the limit, add your own installation margin.
+Jacket tolerances, packing inefficiency, and pull conditions can make the effective fill higher than the ideal geometric value.
 A small allowance up front reduces wasted time and materials later.

 What You Need to Use the Belden Fill Ratio Calculator